Learning To Guide Human Decision Makers With Vision-Language Models: Hybrid Decision Making

 \end{itemize}

-Existing HDM approaches aim specifically at enabling complementarity (\textbf{D1}), for two reasons.
-First, the main benefit of offloading decisions to an AI is that of lowering the human's cognitive effort.
-Second, depending on the relative performance of the predictor on inputs falling in $\calM$ compared to the expert, they can also improve the quality of the team's decisions (on average across inputs, not necessarily for all inputs).
-In fact, under suitable conditions, learning to defer can \textit{provably} do so \citep{donahue2022human}.
+Existing HDM approaches aim at enabling complementarity (\textbf{D1}).
+In fact, the main benefit of offloading decisions to an AI is that of lowering the human's cognitive effort.
+Moreover, depending on the relative performance of the predictor on inputs in $\calM$ compared to the expert, they can also improve the quality of the team's decisions (on average across inputs, not necessarily for all inputs).
+Under suitable conditions, learning to defer can \textit{provably} do so \citep{donahue2022human}.
 However, approaches complying with separation of responsibilities completely overlook synergy (\textbf{D2}).
 When the machine outputs a decision, the human is tempted to simply stick to it, thus \textit{over-relying on the machine's decisions}, because of the previously mentioned anchoring~\citep{rastogi2022deciding} and automation~\citep{cummings2012} biases.
 Conversely, whenever the machine opts for deferral, \textit{the human is left resolving hard cases completely unassisted}.
 This also compromises reliability (\textbf{D3}), which is key in high-stakes applications, thus hindering the applicability of HDM.